 None of this is going to change until the main issue is addressed.
 Universities in their current form cannot continue to exist.
 The strain created by this dichotomy in our very culture will only get worse unless something happens, and that doesn’t just mean suing for speech rights and tabling twice a semester.
 Worse, there isn’t a concerted and united effort against the universities and the people who have hijacked them.
 Huge groups like Turning Point don’t allow their members to interact with InfoWars.
 Conservatives often segregate themselves from Libertarians and other liberty minded people claiming some faux political superiority.
 College alumni and adults who never went balk at how ridiculous the system has become, but do nothing to complain to their state officials or stand up to the system in our everyday lives.

-I honestly love the work of Ayn Rand, but something always disturbed me about the endings to her masterful novels.
+I honestly love the work of Ayn Rand, but something always disturbed me about the endings to her vampire novels.
 In them, the resolution always involved the red-pilled individualist heroes escaping the shackles of society and collectivism, only to flee society altogether and live a life in isolation.
 While in the dystopian futures of Anthem and the like, the world may well have decayed so far that escape and isolation is the only solution, but in our reality, we still have a chance.
 2018 was a year of many victories, but overall the cultural war hasn’t budged an inch.
 For things to change, we all have to be better, work together, and stand up to what is truly decaying us from within.
 Let 2019 be the year we all do something, no matter how big or small, to advance liberty, freedom, and push back those who want to destroy what makes us all so great.